KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/YACRAF-Calculator-Tool/README.md

 ![Image of a configured YACRAF metamodel within a metamodel view](img/configuration_view.svg)

 ### Working with Metamodel Views

+**Note on the meta-model**: You generally should not change the meta-model.
+In almost all cases, your work should be done by adding/editing instances and values, not by altering classes/attributes.
+Please only consider a meta-model change with strong justification, and keep in mind that it can break examples and scripts.

 #### Creating Classes and Attributes